nightwatchjs/nightwatch-docs/guide/using-nightwatch/write-tests.md

 Using the preferred CSS selector model to locate elements on a page, Nightwatch makes it very easy to write automated End-to-End tests.

 Create a separate folder for tests in your project, e.g.: `tests`.
-Each file inside it will be loaded as a test by the Nightwatch test runner.
-A basic test will look like this:
+Each file inside it will be loaded as a test suite by the Nightwatch test runner.
+Here's a basic test suite example:

 <div class="sample-test">
 <pre data-language="javascript"><code class="language-javascript">